jaysylvester/citizen/README.md

 ### Cache

 In many cases, a requested route or controller will generate the same view every time based on the same input parameters, so it doesn't make sense to run the controller and render the view from scratch for each request. citizen provides flexible caching capabilities to speed up your server side rendering via the `cache` directive.
+Caching works in both typical controllers and include controllers.

 Here's an example `cache` directive (more details after the code sample):

     emitter.emit('ready', {
       cache: {
+        // Cache the entire view for this route
+        route: true,

-        // Required.
-Valid values are 'controller', 'route', and 'global'
+        // Or, cache just this controller.
+Valid values are 'global' and 'route'.
+        // Details below on the differences.
-        scope: 'route',
+        scope: 'global',

         // Optional.
 List of valid URL parameters that protects against
         // accidental caching of malformed URLs.